awsdocs/amazon-ec2-user-guide/doc_source/ec2-increase-availability.md

 Suppose that you start out running your app or website on a single EC2 instance, and over time, traffic increases to the point that you require more than one instance to meet the demand\.
 You can launch multiple EC2 instances from your AMI and then use Elastic Load Balancing to distribute incoming traffic for your application across these EC2 instances\.
 This increases the availability of your application\.
 Placing your instances in multiple Availability Zones also improves the fault tolerance in your application\.
 If one Availability Zone experiences an outage, traffic is routed to the other Availability Zone\.

-You can use Auto Scaling to maintain a minimum number of running instances for your application at all times\.
-Auto Scaling can detect when your instance or application is unhealthy and replace it automatically to maintain the availability of your application\.
-You can also use Auto Scaling to scale your Amazon EC2 capacity up or down automatically based on demand, using criteria that you specify\.
+You can use Amazon EC2 Auto Scaling to maintain a minimum number of running instances for your application at all times\.
+Amazon EC2 Auto Scaling can detect when your instance or application is unhealthy and replace it automatically to maintain the availability of your application\.
+You can also use Amazon EC2 Auto Scaling to scale your Amazon EC2 capacity up or down automatically based on demand, using criteria that you specify\.

-In this tutorial, we use Auto Scaling with Elastic Load Balancing to ensure that you maintain a specified number of healthy EC2 instances behind your load balancer\.
+In this tutorial, we use Amazon EC2 Auto Scaling with Elastic Load Balancing to ensure that you maintain a specified number of healthy EC2 instances behind your load balancer\.
 Note that these instances do not need public IP addresses, because traffic goes to the load balancer and is then routed to the instances\.
-For more information, see [Auto Scaling](https://aws.amazon.com/autoscaling/) and [Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/)\.
+For more information, see [Amazon EC2 Auto Scaling](https://aws.amazon.com/ec2/autoscaling/) and [Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/)\.

 ![\[Architecture with Auto Scaling and Elastic Load Balancing\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/tutorial_as_elb_architecture.png)